 The District is predominately funded by State Aid based on a blended count formula that the State of Michigan utilizes.
-State revenues to the District have increased as a result of increased enrollment from the previous years.
-State aid membership was 275.86 for fiscal year June 30, 2023 and 285.21 for fiscal year June 30, 2022.
+State revenues to the District have increased as a result of new categorical budgets including the addition of enrollment stabilization and District transportation funds.
+State aid membership was 251 for fiscal year June 30, 2024 and 275.86 for fiscal year June 30, 2023.
 The foundation allowance increased \$450 per student from the previous year.